DevExpress/devextreme-documentation/concepts/05 Widgets/Chart/14 Series Points/00 Overview.md

 ---

-A dedicated object is not provided for series whose points have a distinctive appearance ([Range Bar](/concepts/05%20Widgets/Chart/11%20Series%20Types/70%20Range%20Series.md '/Documentation/Guide/Widgets/Chart/Series_Types/Range_Series/') and [Bubble](/concepts/05%20Widgets/Chart/11%20Series%20Types/50%20Bubble%20Series.md '/Documentation/Guide/Widgets/Chart/Series_Types/Bubble_Series/'), all [bar](/concepts/05%20Widgets/Chart/11%20Series%20Types/20%20Bar%20Series '/Documentation/Guide/Widgets/Chart/Series_Types/Bar_Series/') and [financial](/concepts/05%20Widgets/Chart/11%20Series%20Types/60%20Financial%20Series.md '/Documentation/Guide/Widgets/Chart/Series_Types/Financial_Series/') series), and all point-related settings are declared directly in the **series**, ***%seriesType%***, or **commonSeriesSettings** object.
+A dedicated object is not provided for series whose points have a distinctive appearance ([Range Bar](/concepts/05%20Widgets/Chart/11%20Series%20Types/70%20Range%20Series.md '/Documentation/Guide/Widgets/Chart/Series_Types/Range_Series/') and [Bubble](/concepts/05%20Widgets/Chart/11%20Series%20Types/50%20Bubble%20Series.md '/Documentation/Guide/Widgets/Chart/Series_Types/Bubble_Series/'), all [bar](/concepts/05%20Widgets/Chart/11%20Series%20Types/20%20Bar%20Series '/Documentation/Guide/Widgets/Chart/Series_Types/Bar_Series/') and [financial](/concepts/05%20Widgets/Chart/11%20Series%20Types/60%20Financial%20Series.md '/Documentation/Guide/Widgets/Chart/Series_Types/Financial_Series/') series), and all point-related settings are declared directly in the **series** or **commonSeriesSettings** object.
 Refer to the description of a particular series type in the [Series Types](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/5%20Series%20Types '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Series_Types/') section of the API reference for more details on the available settings.

-[note] Individual settings override type-specific settings which, in turn, override common settings.
+[note] Individual settings override common settings.

 Settings specified in the manner described above apply to a congregation of series points.
 If you need to customize an individual point, assign a function to the [customizePoint](/api-reference/20%20Data%20Visualization%20Widgets/BaseChart/1%20Configuration/customizePoint.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/#customizePoint') option.
 This function must return an object with options for the point that you want to customize.